aramxc/OsirisAI/README.md

+# OsirisAI

+This project was created as a learning exercise to understand how to use Go for creating backend services while building a React frontend.
+I am always learning and improving my skills, and I hope this project demonstrates my progress as a software developer and my dedication to mastering full-stack development.

-# AI Chat Application
+# Setup

-This project consists of a Go backend and a React frontend for an AI-powered chat application.

 ## Prerequisites